KonradKomor/ZaawansowaneProgramowanieProjekt/README.md

 pip install -r requirements.txt
 ```
 ### Local deployment
-To start the server clone the repository, move to the project directory and use a following command:
+To start the server clone the repository, move to the project directory and to the app folder and use a following command:
 ```
 uvicorn main:app --reload
 ```